Introduction

 Options

--a, --all: Land all approved entries in sequence--auto-merge: (GitLab only) Request auto-merge instead of immediate merge--no-squash: Disable squash merge (squash is default)-w, --wait: Wait for CI and approvals before merging-u, --until <UNTIL>: Land up to a target entry (position, GG-ID, SHA)-c, --clean: Clean stack automatically after landing all--no-clean: Disable auto-clean for this run
+-a, --all: Land all approved entries in sequence--auto-merge: (GitLab only) Request auto-merge instead of immediate merge--no-squash: Disable squash merge (squash is default)-w, --wait: Wait for CI and approvals before merging-u, --until <UNTIL>: Land up to a target entry (position, GG-ID, SHA)-c, --clean: Clean stack automatically after landing all--no-clean: Disable auto-clean for this run--json: Emit machine-readable JSON output (no human logs)

 Examples